nperno/music-search-project/README.md

 1. Install .net core 3.1
 2. navigate to the root foler of this project "music-search-project/LionTunes.Web/LionTunes.Web" in a command promot OR open using Visual Studio 2019.
 If you open with viual studio, just run the debugger to view.
 If you want to run via comand prompt follow the rest of the isntructions below.
-3. If you open with a coman promot, type dotnet restore, then dotnet run
+3. If you open with a coman promot, type 'dotnet restore' - wait for all the packages to restore
+4. then type 'dotnet run' - it will start the applicaiton and let you know what web ports it is running for http and http (should be 5000 and 5001)
-4. Once the applicaiton is running open a web browser and navigate to : https://localhost:5001/
+5. Once the applicaiton is running open a web browser and navigate to : https://localhost:5001/
+6. To exit, close the browser and close the console .. this will shut off the web server.